-- (1) Under normal circumstances, we will invest at least 80% of our Total Assets in equity securities of pipeline and other energy infrastructure companies; - (2) We may invest up to 30% of our Total Assets in securities of non-U.S. issuers (including Canadian issuers), which may include securities issued by companies organized and/or having securities traded on an exchange outside the U.S. or may be securities of U.S. companies that are denominated in the currency of a different country; - (3) We may invest up to 30% of our Total Assets in unregistered or otherwise restricted securities, primarily through direct investments in securities of listed companies.
-For purposes of this limitation, "restricted securities" include (i) registered securities of public companies subject to a lock-up period, (ii) unregistered securities of public companies with registration rights, and (iii) unregistered securities of public companies that become freely tradable with the passage of time; - (4) We will not invest in privately-held companies; - (5) We may invest up to 20% of our Total Assets in debt securities, including those rated below investment grade, commonly referred to as "junk bonds"; - (6) We will not invest more than 10% of our Total Assets in any single issuer; and - (7) We will not engage in short sales.
+- Under normal circumstances, we will invest at least 80% of our Total Assets in equity securities of North American energy companies, including at least 70% of our Total Assets in equity securities of upstream energy companies; - We may invest up to 35% of our Total Assets in securities of non-U.S. issuers (including Canadian issuers).
+An issuer of a security generally will be considered to be a non-U.S. issuer if it is organized under the laws of, or maintains its principal place of business in, a country other than the United States; - We may invest up to 30% of our Total Assets in restricted securities that are ineligible for resale under Rule 144A under the 1933 Act, all of which may be illiquid securities, primarily through direct investments in securities of listed companies.
+For purposes of this limitation, "restricted securities" include (i) registered securities of public companies subject to a lock-up period, (ii) unregistered securities of public companies with registration rights, and (iii) unregistered securities of public companies that become freely tradable with the passage of time; - We will not invest in privately held companies; - We may invest up to 20% of our Total Assets in debt securities, including those rated below investment grade, commonly referred to as "junk bonds"; - We will not invest more than 10% of our Total Assets in any single issuer; and - We will not engage in short sales.

-In addition, to comply with federal tax requirements for qualification as a regulated investment company ("RIC"), our investments will be limited so that at the close of each quarter of each taxable year (i) at least 50% of the value of our Total Assets is represented by cash and cash items, U.S. Government securities, the securities of other RICs and other securities, with such other securities limited for purposes of such calculation, in respect of any one issuer, to an amount not greater than 5% of the value of our Total Assets and not more than 10% of the outstanding voting securities of such issuer, and (ii) not more than 25% of the value of our Total Assets is invested in the securities of any one issuer (other than U.S. Government securities or the securities of other RICs), the securities (other than the securities of other RICs) of any two or more issuers that we control and that are determined to be engaged in the same business or similar or related trades or businesses, or the securities of one or more qualified publicly traded partnerships (which includes MLPs).
+In addition, to comply with federal tax requirements for qualification as a RIC, our investments will be limited so that at the close of each quarter of each taxable year (i) at least 50% of the value of our Total Assets is represented by cash and cash items, U.S. Government securities, the securities of other RICs and other securities, with such other securities limited for purposes of such calculation, in respect of any one issuer, to an amount not greater than 5% of the value of our Total Assets and not more than 10% of the outstanding voting securities of such issuer, and (ii) not more than 25% of the value of our Total Assets is invested in the securities of any one issuer (other than U.S. Government securities or the securities of other RICs), the securities (other than the securities of other RICs) of any two or more issuers that we control and that are determined to be engaged in the same business or similar or related trades or businesses, or the securities of one or more qualified publicly traded partnerships (which includes MLPs).
 These tax-related limitations may be changed by the Board of Directors to the extent appropriate in light of changes to applicable tax requirements.